- Emails should always end with a sign-off that consists of a suitable farewell or closing phrase, your signature, and your contact information.

 You wrote a great email.
-It has a solid opening line, clear email message, and closes with a call to action that’s sure to convert.
-Before you click “Send,” there’s just one last thing to do: Write a great email sign-off.
+It has a solid opening line, a clear email message, and a call to action that’s sure to get the response you’re looking for.
+Before you click “Send,” there’s just one last thing to do: Write an effective email sign-off.

 What is an email sign-off?